 This course prepares the student for TM499, by requiring the student to develop a thesis topic, to accumulate a working, annotated bibliography, and to submit a thesis proposal to the Department of Theology and Ministry for approval.
 The course is graded on a pass/fail basis.
+In the case of a double major, students who are required to write a thesis must take a section of TM498 for each major where it is required.
+The sections may be taken concurrently.
 Prerequisite: TM286 and junior standing.
 (As announced)